jawn/StreamDeck-OSC/README.md

 }
 ```
 You can change any value you want to be preset for new buttons.
 Existing buttons on the deck will **not** change their settings (whether this is good or bad is up to your consideration, but that's how it is ;) )
-Make sure to enter the right data type, e.g. don't use integers where strings would go (or vice versa), make sure the float value has a devider and the values makes sense
+Make sure to enter the right data type, e.g. don't use integers where strings would go (or vice versa), make sure the float value has a divider and the values makes sense
-If you change the file and things are not working out anymore, that's most like the spot to check.
+If you change the file and things are not working out anymore, that's most likely the spot to check.
 # Limitations

 - Windows 10/11 with .NET Framework is required to run this plugin.